alexhuang1029/NeuroTrace/README.md

 How to run NeuroTrace:
 1. No installation needed.
 Download NeuroTraceV1.4.zip
 2. Extract NeuroTraceV1.4.zip to desired directory
 3. Run NeuroTraceV1.4.html in browser (Microsoft Edge preferred).
-Follow the directions
+4. Using a supported WACOM Tablet (WACOM Intuos), follow the directions
-4. Download and analyze csv kinematics data via Python (In development)
+5. Download and analyze csv kinematics data via Python (In development)